 Pack clean, spare pump parts and a portable battery pack for rushed airport mother’s lounges.
 And ask for lactation accommodations wherever you go.
 That's how Amy met "the sweetest Alaska Airlines lounge attendant ever."

 An Incognito Cooler

 Incognito coolers look like another tote bag, but double as coolers.
 Amy uses one to carry that precious cargo through TSA and all the way home.
 Be sure to know your TSA rights when it comes to flying with breast milk.

 A versatile poncho can keep you warm on the plane and also provide coverage when and where you'd like it.
 Amy dubs her poncho the "pumping mama’s wardrobe hack!"

 Parting advice?
-Leave yourself extra when possible.
+Leave yourself extra time when possible.
 Amy had to run back to her hotel room to pump in between meetings and networking events.
 "That made me late to everything."